Chinthan07/Chinthan07/README.md

 <div align="center">

-*Thanks for stopping by — feel free to explore my repos or connect with me!*
+*Thanks for stopping by — feel free to explore my repository or connect with me!*

 </div>